55th Infantry Division "Savona": World War II

 After the outbreak of World War II the Savona was sent to Libya and was garrisoned in ʽAziziya south-west of Tripoli from September 1939.
 During the Italian invasion of France from 10-25 June 1940 the Savona was deployed along the French Tunisian-Libyan border.
 After the signing of the Franco-Italian Armistice signed on 24 June 1940 the Savona returned to its garrison in Gharyan near Tripoli.

 The division did not participate in the 1940 Italian invasion of Egypt and remained in its garrison until June 1941.
 That month the division arrived at the Siege of Tobruk.
 In August 1941 the division took up positions at Sollum-Bardia-Halfaya Pass.
 By November 1941, the Savona manned defensive positions at Bardia and Sīdī ‘Umar, where it engaged in combat with units of the British Eighth Army.

 On 18 November 1941 the British commenced Operation Crusader and attacked from Bi’r Qirbah to Halfaya.
 On 22 and 23 November nearly 1,500 troops of the Savona surrendered to British forces and two of the division's positions were lost.
 The Savona counter-attacked and regained one of its two lost positions.

 On 4 December 1941, as the Afrika Korps prepared to retreat to the Gazala Line, the Savona was ordered to cover the Axis withdrawal by tying up Commonwealth forces on the Sollum-Bardia-Halfaya line for as long as possible.
 During December 1941 the Savona's supply situation deteriorated, with food, water and ammunition becoming scarce.
 Bardia was lost 2 January 1942 and the Savona was encircled.

-Due to the lack of food and water and the impossibility to continue supplying the division by air the Italian Comando Supremo allowed the remnants of the Savona division in Sollum, Halfaya and Cirener to surrender.
+Due to the lack of food and water and the impossibility to continue supplying the division by air the Italian Comando Supremo allowed the remnants of the Savona division in Sollum, Halfaya and Cirene to surrender.
 The division was officially declared lost on 17 January 1942.